r0x0r/pywebview/README.md

 # VirtualEnv issues
 Under virtualenv on OS X, a window created with pywebview has issues with keyboard focus and Cmd+Tab.
-This behaviour is caused by the Python interpretor that comes with virtualenv.
-To solve this issue, you need to overwrite `your_venv/bin/python` with the Python interpretor found on your system.
-Alternatively you can configure your virtual environment to use another Python interpretor as described [here](https://virtualenv.pypa.io/en/stable/userguide/#using-virtualenv-without-bin-python).
+This behaviour is caused by the Python interpreter that comes with virtualenv.
+To solve this issue, you need to overwrite `your_venv/bin/python` with the Python interpreter found on your system.
+Alternatively you can configure your virtual environment to use another Python interpreter as described [here](https://virtualenv.pypa.io/en/stable/userguide/#using-virtualenv-without-bin-python).